slab/quill/docs/modules/toolbar.md

   });
 </script>

-Simply create a container and the module to the Scribe editor.
+Simply create a container and the module to the Quill editor.

 {% highlight html %}
 <!-- Create toolbar container -->